actondev/Reaper-Scripts/readme.md

 ### FX Routing Matrix (MAD credits to eugen2777, also to DarkStar for his mod) ###

 ![FX Routing demo](http://i.imgur.com/JU5JZTe.gif)
+See how all the fx are routed for the selected track/take (yeah Reaper has take FX :D)

+> Uses your current theme colors only if the theme is extracted (does not work with .ReaperThemeZip files

+Take FX functionality is a little limited compared to Track FX because of current API limitations (for now).

 ### Notes to self ###